NiGuangOwO/Triggernometry/readme.md

 `:,a:1,b:2,c:3` can build the dictionary `a: 1, b: 2, c: 3`.

 ### Added `SetAll` action for list/table/dict variables:
 A very flexible way to assign a list/table/dict variable.
+The concept is similar to `Select()` in LINQ expressions.
 The dynamic expressions below could be used when transversing the whole variable:
 List variables: `${_this}` `${_index}`
 Dict variables: `${_index}` (when a dict length is given) or `${_key}` `${value}`